Intrinsic Alignment as an RSD Contaminant in the DESI Survey: Modeling alignment - Correlation

 \subsection{Shape-Density Correlation}

-To consider the correlation of galaxy ellipticity with surface density, we begin with an expression for the projected fractional overdensity for a survey of functional depth $L$ and uniform mean density $\rho$: where $\hat{z}$ is along the LOS and $\vec R$ is projected separation. $L$ is a measure of how far along the LOS we average when measuring $\epsilon_{\text{LRG}}$.
+To connect a bias in ellipticity and a projected shape-density correlation with a $\xi_2$ signature, we first consider how galaxy ellipticty correlates with surface density.
+We begin with an expression for the projected fractional overdensity for a survey of functional depth $L$ and uniform mean density $\rho$: where $\hat{z}$ is along the LOS and $\vec R$ is projected separation, as used in Section \ref{sec:alignment}. $L$ is a measure of how far along the LOS we average when measuring $\epsilon_{\textsc{LRG}}$.
 As our survey is not homogeneous, we generalize $L$ to an expression of $N(z)$.
-Using the weights we give each galaxy pair $w$, we sum over all combinations of color bins $B1$, $B2$, and galaxy pairs $j$, $k$.This is averaged per-bin and multiplied by the depth of that bin $B_d$.
+Using the weights we give each galaxy pair $w$, we sum over all combinations of color bins $B1$, $B2$, and galaxy pairs $j$, $k$.
+This is averaged per-bin and multiplied by the depth of that bin $B_d$.
+To account for clustering, we also much include the projected correlation function, $w_p$, as part of the bin depth\footnote{$w_p$ was estimated from DESI's Early Data Analysis using a $\Pi_\text{max}$ of $30 {\rm Mpc}$ (DESI Collaboration, in prep).}.

+We chose a $B_d$ of 60 ${\rm Mpc}$, which large enough to include enough pairs without averaging too far along the line of sight where our color weighting doesn't apply.
+This was calculated for each of the transverse $R$ bins used when measuring $\mathcal{E}(R)$, resulting in a function $L(R)$ (Figure \ref{fig:L_est}).

 The projected ellipticity is $\hat R_\alpha \epsilon_{\alpha \beta} \hat R_\beta$.
 For the average, we can just consider the $\hat R = \hat x$ direction.
 The shape-density correlation projected onto the plane of the sky is then given as